From Felon to Business Owner, Terran Tillman Has Come a Long Way by Doing Things the Right Way

 Truck Driver Terran Tillman is a Changed Man, Inside and Out

-When Terran Tillman interviewed for a driver position with Argos, he knew he was bringing some baggage with him.
+When Terran Tillman interviewed for a driver position with Argos USA, he knew he was bringing some baggage with him.

 Years of trouble on the streets had come to a head in 2010 when a drug charge landed him a lengthy prison sentence.
 He was paroled after serving less than five years and had started to get his life back together by going through Westside Works’ Driver Ready program and earning a Class B CDL license from Daly’s Truck Driving School in Buford.